Roald87/roald87.github.io/_posts/2021-01-20-twincat-eventlogger-hmi-part.md

 {% picture 2021-01-20-twincat-event-logger-hmi-part/map_symbol.png %}

 If you now go back to the **Mapped symbols** tab, you can now link the variable you mapped to the button.
-To do so, select `PLC1.SendMessage.bSendMessage` and select **OK**.
+To do so, select `PLC1.SendMessage.bSendMessage`, and select **OK**.

 {% picture 2021-01-20-twincat-event-logger-hmi-part/link_symbol.png %}

 ### Live view

 Now it is time to see the event logger in action.
 You can either publish your HMI project to a remote HMI server or use the Live-View.
-Here I'll use the Live-View since it allows you to see the changes instantly.
+Here, I'll use the Live-View since it allows you to see the changes instantly.
 You can activate the HMI Live-View via **TwinCAT HMI > Windows > TwinCAT HMI Live-View**.
-You should now see something which looks like the image below.
+You should now see something that looks like the image below.
 If you click the "Send Message" button, a new message should appear in the event viewer.

 {% picture 2021-01-20-twincat-event-logger-hmi-part/event_control_with_message.png %}

 In case you do not see anything, it might be the case that you made a mistake somewhere.
-If there are errors on the page, this is shown on the toolbar on the top of the Live-View.
+If there are errors on the page, this is shown on the toolbar at the top of the Live-View.
 Click on it to open the Developer tools window.
-From here you can try to debug what is causing your issues.
+From here, you can try to debug what is causing your issues.

 {% picture 2021-01-20-twincat-event-logger-hmi-part/live-view_errors.png %}